Why this programme?

 Collaboration with international partners

 Successful global health initiatives require intensive cross-border cooperation.
-Not only will you develop intercultural communication skills within the international academic community in Maastricht, but you will also gain first-hand experience in international collaboration by working closely with researchers and students at our four partner universities:
+Not only will you develop intercultural communication skills within the international academic community in Maastricht, but you will also gain first-hand experience in international collaboration by working closely with researchers and students at our six partner universities:

 - Thammasat University, Thailand